 The county manager's duties include implementing the policies and priorities of the Board of County Commissioners and overseeing the day-to-day operations of the county.

-The Adams County Board of Commissioners on Tuesday, Aug.
-29, appointed Raymond H. Gonzales as county manager.
-Gonzales has been serving as interim county manager since April 2017.
+The Adams County Board of Commissioners, appointed Raymond H. Gonzales as county manager in August 2017.
+Gonzales served as interim county manager since April 2017.

 “In a short period of time, Ray has demonstrated the stability and leadership necessary to have an impact on the organization, our employees, and the residents we are all proud to serve,” said Commissioner Eva Henry.
 “We’re confident Ray will continue to foster the important relationships already in place with our partners while providing excellent oversight of the county’s daily administrative responsibilities.”

 “I’m honored to have the opportunity to continue serving the community my family has called home for generations,” said Gonzales.
 “I look forward to working with our professional staff and our municipalities to sustain the progress that has been made across the county in terms of collaboration and service delivery to residents.”